Financial aid process:

 A student is eligible for federal financial aid during an active bankruptcy as long as there are no federal student loans in default.

 If a federal student loan is in default, then the student is not eligible for additional federal financial aid until the default has been cleared.
-The student must provide proof that the default is cleared through the NSLDS website or in a letter from the servicer or Department of Education.
+The student must provide proof that the default is cleared through a letter from the servicer or the Department of Education.

 return to top